digitalcatnip/remtroll-server/README.md

 See [the wiki](https://github.com/digitalcatnip/remtroll-server/wiki) for details on what each configuration option means.

+If you have a custom configuration file, you can run the server with the command `remtroll <path to config>`.

 # Security
 By default, the server is configured to run without security.
 You can change this by